 Life Insurance for Axid users.

-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Axid or its generic form Nizatidine to treat their either an ulcer or conditions know to cause too much stomach acid such as gastroesophageal reflux disease (GERD).
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Axid.
+Or its generic form Nizatidine to treat their either an ulcer or conditions known to cause too much stomach acid such as gastroesophageal reflux disease (GERD).